socketry/async-service/context/service-architecture.md

 ## Environment

 The {ruby Async::Service::Environment} represents a lazy-evaluated chain of key-value pairs.
-It handles:
+It handles configuration storage, lazy evaluation of computed values, and composition through module inclusion to create flexible, reusable service configurations.

 ### Configuration Storage